Medically reviewed by Drugs.com. Last updated on Aug 17, 2020.

 Concerns related to adverse effects:

-• Bone marrow suppression: Thrombocytopenia, anemia and neutropenia commonly occur, including grade 3 and 4 events (which rarely required discontinuation).
+• Bone marrow suppression: Thrombocytopenia, anemia, and neutropenia commonly occur, including grade 3 and 4 events.
 Monitor blood counts weekly for the first month, then monthly for 11 months, then periodically thereafter.
 Do not initiate niraparib until hematologic toxicity due to previous chemotherapy has resolved to grade 1 or lower.
 Hematologic toxicity may require treatment interruption, dose reduction, and/or discontinuation.
-If hematologic toxicities do not resolve with 28 days following interruption, discontinue niraparib and obtain consult with hematology for further assessment, including marrow and cytogenetic analysis.
+If hematologic toxicities do not resolve within 28 days following interruption, discontinue niraparib and obtain consult with hematology for further assessment, including marrow and cytogenetic analysis.
 In patients with low body weight (<77 kg) and/or low baseline platelets (<150,000/mm3), an initial reduced dosing strategy is suggested to reduce hematologic toxicity while maintaining efficacy (Berek 2018; González-Martin 2019; Moore 2018).

 • Cardiovascular effects: Hypertension and hypertensive crisis have been reported, including grade 3 and 4 hypertension (hypertension required discontinuation in rare cases).
-Monitor blood pressure and heart rate monthly during the first year and periodically thereafter.
-Patients with cardiac disorders (especially coronary insufficiency, arrhythmias and hypertension) should be monitored closely.
+The median time from the first niraparib dose to hypertension onset was 15 to 77 days (range: 1 to 531 days).
+The median duration of hypertension was 7 to 15 days (range: 1 to 118 days).
+Monitor BP and heart rate at least weekly for the first 2 months of therapy, then monthly for the first year and periodically thereafter.
+Patients with cardiac disorders (especially coronary insufficiency, arrhythmias, and hypertension) should be monitored closely.
 If necessary, hypertension should be managed with antihypertensives and niraparib dose adjustment.

-• Gastrointestinal toxicity: Niraparib is associated with a moderate emetic potential; antiemetics may be necessary to prevent nausea and vomiting.
+• GI toxicity: Niraparib is associated with a moderate emetic potential; antiemetics may be necessary to prevent nausea and vomiting.
 Consider administering niraparib at bedtime to diminish the potential for nausea and vomiting.
 Nausea, vomiting, constipation, and mucositis/stomatitis have been reported.

 • Secondary malignancy: Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) have been reported (rare), including fatal cases.
 The duration of niraparib treatment prior to the development of MDS/AML varied from <1 month to ~5 years.
-All patients had received prior chemotherapy, including platinum-based regimens.
+All patients had received prior chemotherapy with platinum-based regimens and/or other DNA-damaging agents, including radiotherapy.
 Discontinue niraparib if MDS/AML is confirmed.

 Concurrent drug therapy issues: